Gastroscopy in Christchurch

 Rest in our comfortable ward for about an hour with a light snack and review with your specialist.
 You must have a friend or family member to drive you home and stay with you.

-Do I need a referral?
+Do I need a referral for a gastroscopy?

 A referral from your GP or specialist is required to ensure the procedure is clinically appropriate for your needs.
 Once we receive your referral, we will contact you to book your appointment; for any other questions, please contact us here.